maria-korosteleva/GarmentCode/ReadMe.md

 ## News

-**[Aug XX, 2024]** Major release -- implementation of [GarmentCodeData](https://igl.ethz.ch/projects/GarmentCodeData/), new GUI, and other updates and improvements.
+**[Aug 30, 2024]** Major release -- implementation of [GarmentCodeData](https://igl.ethz.ch/projects/GarmentCodeData/) in `pygarment v2.0.0`, new GUI, and other updates and improvements.
 Basic JSON representation classes are now part of PyGarment library!
-See CHANGELOG for more details # TODO Date
+See CHANGELOG for more details

 **[July 1, 2024]** [GarmentCodeData](https://igl.ethz.ch/projects/GarmentCodeData/) is accepted to ECCV!